openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Reads `results` from the infeed queue of the device.

-Multiple `stablehlo.infeed` operations are allowed in a computation, but there must be a total order among them.
+Not having a total order among the infeed operations in a program might lead to data races or even deadlocks.

-The infeed configuration `infeed_config` includes target-dependent metadata needed for the backend compiler (e.g., infeed buffer address).
+The infeed configuration string `infeed_config` includes target-dependent metadata.

 ### Inputs